meonkeys/meteor-ping/README.md

 [![Build Status](https://travis-ci.org/meonkeys/meteor-ping.svg?branch=master)](https://travis-ci.org/meonkeys/meteor-ping)

-Ping a [Meteor](https://www.meteor.com) app to confirm it is online.
-This is a "DDP ping", using a Meteor-specific test (subscribing to a collection) to determine if an app is online and measure the response time.
+Ping a [Meteor](https://www.meteor.com) app.
+This "DDP ping" only succeeds if a Meteor-specific test (subscribing to a collection) passes.

 Timing is done internally to adjust for Node.js startup time.

+This code is used heavily and frequently for pinging many Meteor apps in production.

 ## Synopsis